komar41/vigma/README.md

 ## Use the Python API

-Follow this [link](https://github.com/komar41/eMoGis/blob/main/notebooks/README.md) to learn how to use the **eMoGis** python API.
+Follow this [link](https://github.com/komar41/vigma/blob/main/notebooks/README.md) to learn how to use the **VIGMA** python API.
 You can also watch this short [video tutorial]() to learn the usage of the Python API.